pacific-hake/hake-assessment/README.md

   then this in a terminal:
   ```
   pdflatex hake-assessment.tex
-  pdflatex hake-assessment.tex
   ```
-  * Two runs should be enough, as the only cross-referencing is the Table of Contents.
+  * And run that again to get Table of Contents correct (the only cross-referencing in the document) if necessary.

 ## How to clean up the `doc` directory after an erroneous build (Andy not fully tested, but has updated)
 * To remove everything from the build, including cached figures and table data, run the batch file